Consent Part 2: Do I Need To Get Consent? How Do I Do That?

 Is Consent Always Needed?

 Consent to participate in an evaluation project may not be required if the risks posed to an individual are normal, or no more than routine care.
 A good rule of thumb is that “the level of consent should match the level of risk.”
 A thorough ethical review may help if you’re unsure what this means.
-Quality improvement projects where participant information is used to inform improvements but kept confidential may not require consent, whereas interviewing members of a vulnerable population may require a comprehensive consent process.
+When participant information is used to inform improvements but kept confidential consent may not be required, whereas interviewing members of a vulnerable population may require a comprehensive consent process.

 Some questions to consider when assessing the risk of participation may include: